Table of Contents

 - Increasing levels of lean body mass will help mitigate the health risks of an elevated BMI.

 - There is potentially additional useful information that can be obtained by examining a child’s waist circumference and waist-to-height ratio.
 More research is needed to better determine how to use these values in addition to the BMI, but if the waist-to-height ratio is >0.5 this indicates potential health concerns even if the BMI is not elevated.
+Similarly, people with slightly elevated BMIs who have a waist-to-height ratio below this threshold (ie, individuals with an “athletic” build) may have less cause for concern of health complications.

 - A threshold of 0.46 may be more appropriate in East/Southeast Asian countries and a threshold of 0.54 may be more appropriate in Latin American countries.
 We will need more research to more conclusively determine various thresholds based on ethnicity and age.